mamthasharma/NFL-project/README.md

 Charted mean and standard deviate of the career length.

 Conclusions:
-Isolated criteria and threshold that might predict the likelihood of an offesive player making it to the hall of fame
+We derived criteria and threshold that might predict the likelihood of an offesive player making it to the hall of fame

 Datasets to be Used:https://www.pro-football-reference.com/play-index/psl_finder.cgi